 Can a lease agreement be modified after it’s signed?

 Yes, a lease agreement can be modified with mutual consent from both parties.
-Any changes should be documented in writing and reviewed by legal experts to ensure compliance with housing laws and regulations.
+Legal experts should document and review any changes in writing to ensure compliance with housing laws and regulations.
 This process ensures transparency and legal validity.

 What are common clauses found in residential lease agreements?